Do vaccinated people with Covid-19 really need to isolate for 10 days?

-You have COVID-19.
+You just tested positive for COVID-19.
 Do you really have to spend 10 days in isolation?
 Experts are calling for new isolation guidance that takes into account whether a sick person is unvaccinated, vaccinated, or boosted.

 COVID-19 is spreading across the country fast.
-Cases are up 20% over the past 14 days, according to New York Times data.
-That is mainly due to the spread of two highly-infectious variants, omicron and delta.
-Anthony Fauci, head of The National Institute of Allergy and Infectious Disease and Rachel Walensky, head of the Center for Disease Control and Prevention expect omicron to become the dominant strain.
+Cases are up 20% over the past 14 days, according to the New York Times data.
+That is mainly due to the spread of two highly infectious variants, omicron and delta.
+Anthony Fauci, head of The National Institute of Allergy and Infectious Diseases, and Rochelle Walensky, head of the Centers for Disease Control and Prevention (CDC) expect omicron to become the dominant strain.

-The Center for Disease Control and Prevention recommends that anyone infected with COVID-19 isolate for 10 days from the first symptom.
+Currently, the CDC recommends that anyone infected with COVID-19 isolate for 10 days from the first symptom.
 If you test positive for COVID-19 and never develop symptoms, the CDC says your first day of isolation is the day you receive your positive test.
 If you later start having symptoms, then you have to restart the clock with your first day of isolation beginning on the day you experience symptoms.
 But these rules were designed for people who are unvaccinated.
 Now, some epidemiologists are calling for the CDC and other health organizations to calculate a new minimum isolation period for those who have been vaccinated and those who have been boosted.

 Omicron raises an urgent math problem for epi world & @CDCgov–